 The BEST Affordable Camera For Travel

 If you’re on the hunt for a professional camera for traveling, check out the Canon G7 X Mark II.

 This tiny camera fits in your pocket, captures high-quality photos and videos, and has Wi-Fi so you can instantly transfer to your phone!

 GOA TETES WATERFALL

-THE SECRET ENTRANCE TO THE TOP OF TUMPAK SEWU
+SECRET ENTRANCE AT THE TOP OF TUMPAK SEWU FALLS

 OTHER POINTS OF INTEREST IN EAST JAVA

 If you love hiking and love volcanoes then I recommend checking out Mount Ijen and Mount Bromo on your visit to East Java, either before or after visiting these epic falls.

 Full Blog Post → Mount Ijen and Mount Bromo Tour

 The only homestay I know of near Tumpak Sewu Lumajang is Edi Travel Home Stay.